LaunchCodeEducation/data-analysis/src/chapters/files/csv-files.rst

 The keyword ``with`` is used to call the ``open`` function in the form of a code block that ends with ``:``.
 We pass our ``file`` and the letter ``r`` to the ``open`` function.
 More on ``r`` soon.

-..TODO:  using with has a special name -- note it here

 .. admonition:: Tip

    ``with`` is a keyword often used with files.
-   It closes the files once we come to thethe end of the code block.
+   It closes the files once we come to the end of the code block.

    When your code block is closed, you can no longer read or write to it.

 Reading the Data
 ^^^^^^^^^^^^^^^^